coltonrobbins73/Python_Tips/content/packages/Publishing.md

 ### Add setup.py

-Copy this file [setup.py](/Python_Tips/assets/example_files/setup.py) and fill out the information for your app.
+Copy this file [setup.py](/files/setup.py) and fill out the information for your app.

 ### Add action script

-<a href="/Python_Tips/assets/example_files/publish.yml"
-download>Click here to download</a>
+Copy this file [publish.yml](/files/publish.yml) and add it to this directory with the structure specified below.

     .
-    |-- Main_project
+    |-- Main_project/
-        |-- .github
+        |-- .github/
-            |-- workflows
+            |-- workflows/
                 |-- Publish.yml

 ### Change github settings

 In your github repo go to "Settings" > "Pages" and change "Build and deployment source" to "Github Actions"

+### Execute actions using a commit

+To submit a new version of your package to PyPI, increment the version number in the setup.py file.
+If the version already exists on PyPI, the package will not be published which is useful for small developmental commits before releasing a new version.